prolic/HumusAmqp/docs/articles/deployment.rst

 Message-Versioning with Routing Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the routing keys for versioning, like this:
+You could use the routing keys for versioning, like this:

 .. code-block:: php